elbeno/testinator/README.md

 ```

 If the test comes in *under* the expected complexity, it will be considered a
-pass, but the anomaly will be reported.
+pass.
+Complexity results will be reported in verbose output.